 Since the fibres aren’t made of natural substances, you will need to undergo a patch test before the main procedure.
 This typically consists of around 100-300 hairs being implanted into your scalp.

-Throughout the Biofibre hair transplant, angles of the implants are adjusted to ensure that they look natural.
+Throughout the Biofibre synthetic hair transplant, the angles of the implants are adjusted to ensure that they look natural.
 Usually, a space of 2mm will be left between each implant to ensure room for the scalp to heal and fix the implant in place.

 Manufacturers also suggest the use of ” Biofibre® SeboCare” to avoid the formation of acne.
 In addition, it is recommended that a wide-toothed comb be used in the direction of the implanted hair.
 Before the brush is used, the person should detangle their hair.

 In fact, it is claimed to have no downtime.
 As the fibres are fully formed from the offset, you will likely have the length, style and colour you want immediately after the procedure.

-The ability to offer psychological comfort for the patient in a short space of time is a valuable benefit, though, for those who are still eligible for FUE or FUT transplants, an unshaven hair transplant may be a more natural alternative to consider.
+The ability to offer psychological comfort to the patient in a short space of time is a valuable benefit, though, for those who are still eligible for FUE or FUT transplants, an unshaven hair transplant may be a more natural alternative to consider.

-What Are Biofibre Hair Transplant Side Effects?
+What Are The Side Effects Of Biofibre Hair Transplant?

 The study mentioned above reports the case of a 27-year-old woman who got 9,000 hair implants (over three sessions) at a private clinic that didn’t provide any aftercare instructions for their maintenance.
 She had:

-- erythematous nodules (inflammation of the fatty tissue in the skin)
+- Erythematous nodules (inflammation of the fatty tissue in the skin)

-However, in both cases, the researcher blamed the “unsuitability” of the patient, absence of aftercare, and huge implantation sessions for the problems that had arisen.
-Some studies report high patient satisfaction.
+However, in both cases, the researcher blamed the “unsuitability” of the patient, the absence of aftercare, and huge implantation sessions for the problems that had arisen.
+Some studies do report high patient satisfaction.

 However, the most significant risk of this procedure is the rejection of the implants by the body.
 Done by clinics that don’t perform any tolerance/patch tests, patients can suffer from many problems.

 Other than the risk of rejection, Biofibre also carries the risk of infection and inflammation.
 One study even reported the inflammation of the bone (osteomyelitis) and infective endocarditis (infection of the heart valves).

-What Are the Alternatives to Biofibre?
+What Are The Alternatives to Biofibre?

-Compared to Biofibre hair transplant, FUE is much better since it uses your natural hair, so there’s no risk of rejection.
+Compared to Biofibre, FUE is much better since it uses your natural hair, so there’s no risk of rejection.
 Moreover, the results are permanent, and you’d only have to take care of your hair just like you did previously.

 If you cannot get an FUE hair transplant, you can also consider getting PRP injections to promote hair growth or scalp micropigmentation.
 The latter can fill up the thinning patches with ink.
 The ink spots are meant to mimic natural hair follicles.

 To Sum Up

 When transplanting your own hair, the risk of rejection is lowered as you are utilising your cells as a transplant.
-However, with a Biofibre hair transplant, your body may end up rejecting the substances.
+However, with a bio-synthetic hair transplant, your body may end up rejecting the substances.

 While a patch test will always be used before the implants are placed over the entire scalp, those who may usually be sensitive to these kinds of procedures could benefit from an FUE transplant instead.

-Reviewed and Approved by Dr Kuddusi Onay
+Reviewed and Approved by Trichologist Yaprak Yazan